 Karina Lopez was a TCNJ Bonner Community Scholar for four years and now works full-time at the Bonner Center as the CEL Coordinator for the Juvenile Justice and Prisoner Reentry Division.
-Karina is a double major in Philosophy and Women and Gender Studies, and is minoring in Psychology.
+As CEL Coordinator, Karina manages Bonner Community Scholar teams at PEI Kids, Mercer County Correctional Facility, and A Better Way of Trenton.
+Karina also works closely with the Center for Prison Outreach and Education at TCNJ on the New Jersey STEP prison mentoring program.
+Karina is a graduate of TCNJ, receiving her Bachelor of Arts degree or in Philosophy and Women and Gender Studies, and is minoring in Psychology.
 She is also an alum of the Women in Learning and Leadership program at TCNJ.
-As CEL Coordinator, Karina manages Bonner Community Scholar teams at PEI Kids, A.C.
-Wagner Youth Correctional Facility and A Better Way of Trenton.
-Karina will also work with the Center for Prison Outreach and Education at TCNJ on a New Jersey STEP mentoring grant program that will be implemented statewide in correctional facilities to help inmates develop individual assets essential for success through mentor-mentee relationships.

 Natasha Perez, CEL Coordinator for Health and Human Services Division

-Natasha Perez graduated from TCNJ this past year and was a Bonner Community Scholar for four years.
-She now works full-time at the Bonner Center as the Division Coordinator for Health and Human Services, managing Bonner Community Scholar teams at Henry J. Austin Health Clinic, Visitation Home and El Centro de Recursos Para Familias.
-Natasha also works as the Bonner Volunteer Coordinator, the Coordinator for the Bonner Scholar Enrichment Trip Series and staffs out the Health Working Group of the Trenton Prevention Policy Board.
+Natasha Perez is a graduate of TCNJ the Bonner Community Scholars program.
+She now works full-time at the Bonner Center as the Division Coordinator for Health and Human Services, managing the Bonner Community Scholar teams focused on health, and those serving at Visitation Home and El Centro de Recursos Para Familias.
+Natasha received her Bachelor of Arts degree in Communications from TCNJ in 2011.

 Full-time AmeriCorps and AmeriCorps VISTA Staff Members